MLHale/nebraska-gencyber/teachers/firewall/README.md

 ![network firewalls](./img/networkfirewall.png)

 All popular operating systems now come with a firewall installed.
-For Windows Server and Desktop installations we will focus on the built-in ```Windows Firewall with Advanced Security``` module.
+For Windows Server and Desktop installations, we will focus on the built-in ```Windows Firewall with Advanced Security``` module.
 This module can be configured with a graphical user interface or the command line interface using `netsh` or Powershell `NetSecurity` modules.
 These options provide a lot of flexibility and control over the configuration of the firewall.

 ![Windows firewall](img/windowsfirewall.png)

 In order for two machines to communicate (such as a client talking to a server), there are many different __layers__ that are involved.
 Each of these layers is progressively lower level as you move downward.
-In general there are 7 layers:
+In general, there are 7 layers:

-- Application - The highest level layer where application data is handled (http/ftp/DHCP/SSH/SSL, etc)
+- Application - The highest level layer where application data is handled (HTTP/FTP/DHCP/SSH/SSL, etc)
-- Presentation - often the same as the application level, sometimes acts as a translate between application and session
+- Presentation - often the same as the application level, sometimes acts as a translator between application and session
 - Session - The layer that is used to form sessions between applications (often issues remote procedure calls (RPCs))
 - Transport - One of the two layers that are foundational to the modern internet (TCP / UDP), this layer serves to transport packets from one host to another.
 - Network - The second of the foundation layers for the modern internet (IP, IPv4, IPv6, IPSec, etc).
 This layer serves to transport packets between routers (often referred to as __packet forwarding__).